-Good Neighbor Policy Meek ProTech High enforces a good neighbor policy that limits access to · · the school via 42 nd Avenue and Alberta Court.
+Good Neighbor Policy Meek ProTech High enforces a good neighbor policy that limits access to the school via 42 nd Avenue and Alberta Court.
 Students, staff and visitors are requested to use only these two streets, whether walking or driving.
 Vehicle Use Students who drive or park on restricted streets, exceed the posted speed limits, create excessive vehicle noise or endanger others may lose their driving privileges.
 Students are not allowed to operate or go to vehicles until the end of the school day.
 The parking lot is off limits during school hours without a special pass from the Principal or Ms. Green.
 Student parking is restricted to the school's lot on the west side of the building.

-Student cars must be parked on the campus parking lot, not in the neighborhood.

-- Hall Passes Students use hall passes when they must leave class.
+Student cars must be parked on the campus parking lot, not in the neighborhood and students driving to school are expected to have valid drivers' licenses, insurance, and to meet all legal requirements.
+Hall Passes Students use hall passes when they must leave class.
 Students with hall passes are not permitted to loiter or create disturbances in the classroom, halls, or any other area on campus.
 Hall passes are not permitted during the first or last 10 minutes of any class period.
-Since passes happen during class time, phone use is still not permitted. - Permission to Leave Early Students who leave campus before the end of the school day must get permission and then sign out.
+Since passes happen during class time, phone use is still not permitted.
+Permission to Leave Early Students who leave campus before the end of the school day must get permission and then sign out.
 The office must speak with a parent or guardian to get permission and the student needs to notify his/her advisor.
-Appointments or interviews should be scheduled outside of school hours as often as possible. - Fees Under Oregon law, students are not required to pay a fee for classes that are part of the regular program.
+Appointments or interviews should be scheduled outside of school hours as often as possible.
+Fees Under Oregon law, students are not required to pay a fee for classes that are part of the regular program.
 Some extra-curricular activities may require a fee or community service, however.
-Families are asked to make a voluntary annual contribution of \$5.00--\$35.00 to help pay for expenses.
-Students who cannot make this contribution are not denied enrollment at Alliance High School. - Food and Drink, Food Pantry Food and drink are generally not permitted in all classrooms; teachers will inform students of their own classroom guidelines on that issue.
+Families are asked to make a voluntary annual contribution of \$5.00\$35.00 to help pay for expenses.
+Students who cannot make this contribution are not denied enrollment at Alliance High School.
+Food and Drink, Food Pantry Food and drink are generally not permitted in all classrooms; teachers will inform students of their own classroom guidelines on that issue.
 Food and drink are allowed in the cafeteria and halls.
 Everyone is responsible for their own trash.
 Hall food and drink privileges may end if garbage is found on the floors.
 Students and their family members are also encouraged to use the Meek Food Pantry as needed.
 The pantry is primarily meant to provide food resources for those who need food in their homes.
 Please do not go to the food pantry during class time.
+Ordering food for delivery to Meek: This must be done during break time and must arrive by 12:30 p.m. to the school office.
+You may not miss class time or cause other to miss for purposes of ordering or eating

-Loss or Damage Neither Meek ProTech nor the school district carries insurance to cover damage or loss through theft of personal property or injury.
+Loss or Damage

+Neither Meek ProTech nor the school district carries insurance to cover damage or loss through theft of personal property or injury.
 Accident insurance is available and families can request a brochure.
 Bottom line-if you don't want to lose it at school, you are encouraged not to bring it here.